stefanceriu/SCXcodeMiniMap/README.md

-# SCXcodeMinimap v2.2
+# SCXcodeMinimap v2.3
 SCXcodeMiniMap is a Xcode plugin that adds a source editor Minimap to Xcode.

 #### Features

 - Custom size
 - Custom themes
+- Highlighting:
+    - search results
+    - comments and preprocessor directives
+    - breakpoints
+    - build errors and warnings
+    - Xcode's "instances of selected symbol" (Preferences/Text Editing)
+- Can autohide for small files
 - Can hide the main editor scroller
-- Show code foldings
+- Shows code foldings
-- Highlights comments and preprocessor directives
-- Highlights breakpoints
-- Highlights build errors and warnings
-- Hihglights Xcode's "instances of selected symbol" (Preferences/Text Editing)
-- All these highlighting options are also available for the main editor

 All options are configurable through the View/Minimap menu item